yinkaipeng/flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 Logger Sink
 ~~~~~~~~~~~

 Logs event at INFO level.
 Typically useful for testing/debugging purpose.
-Required properties are in **bold**.
+Required properties are
+in **bold**.
+This sink is the only exception which doesn't require the extra configuration
+explained in the `Logging raw data`_ section.

 ==============  =======  ===========================================
 Property Name   Default  Description